 Season 2026 – We’re back!

-Starting in April 2026, we’ll open a new season filled with diverse events, fascinating themed tours, and special experiences centered around Wuppertal’s industrial heritage.
-Look forward to the popular “Wuppertal Extra Tours” on the first Sunday of each month and the “Historic City Tours” on the third Sunday.
+Starting in April 2026, we will launch a new season filled with a wide range of events, exciting themed tours, and special experiences centered around Wuppertal’s industrial heritage.
+Look forward to the popular “Wuppertal Extra Tours”, taking place on the first Sunday of each month.

 This bus tour is truly special, as it includes a stop at the Bandweaving Museum.
 We begin at the historic Engelsgarten and travel to Ölberg, a traditional district known for its historical textile work.
 For a long time, the glow of kerosene lamps lit by home workers there was visible from afar, as they used them to work in the evenings and at night.
 This part of the northern city earned the name Ölberg ("Oil Mountain") as a result.